Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 SO FUN!
 Currently have round one of the app done.
 It can log in to my SCE account, scrape data on my current bill, and text it to me.
 Flawlessly.
 I LOVE THIS STUFF!
 My wife actually told me she was impressed when I showed her.
 Feeling good :)

+### Day 7: Jan 6, 2020

+#### Today's Progress
+- Started the process of deployment

+#### Thoughts:
+I realize I am doing things a bit backwards, but I want to get my prototype live and then begin tweaking it while it is out and actually operational.
+Lots to learn in the deployment world, but it is fun!